evgdim/clean-code/presentation/index.md

 * Minimize your dependencies upon it: You can choose to move to a different library in the future.
 * Makes it easier to mock out third-party calls when you are testing your own code.

-# make each class or member as inaccessible as possible
+### make each class or member as inaccessible as possible
-Create an interface that returns private classes that are not visible
+TODO Create an interface that returns private classes that are not visible

-# Ensure clear interfaces between components - Interfaces and function arguments should be cohesive enough
+### Ensure clear interfaces between components - Interfaces and function arguments should be cohesive enough

 ## The I in SOLID
 Interfaces